niteshbalusu11/plebnet-wiki/docs/06-faq/not-routing.md

 See here [Balancing_Nodes](Special:MyLanguage/Balancing_Nodes)
 If you are in the path of two way traffic, you are in a good position and you do not need to do much for rebalancing.

-If not you are required to replenish our local balance to service the flow.
-You must do that on a cash positive basis i.e. your cost of replenishing the local balance should be less than the fees you earn.
+If you are not in this fortunate position, you must replenish your local balance to service the flow.
+You must do that on a cash-positive basis i.e. your cost of replenishing the local balance should be less than the fees you earn.
 Otherwise, it will soon become a loss-making situation.